priyans877/Project_Y/README.md

 ## 📖 Overview

-The **Django Marksheet Management & Student Auto-Fill System** is a web-based application that streamlines the process of filling student details and generating marksheets.
+The **Aravali Dashboard & Academic Report System** is a web-based application that streamlines the process of filling student details and generating marksheets.

 ### 🔹 Key Features